 Many discrete manufacturers are reinventing their business model to be less focused on product sales and more focused on generating customer service outcomes.
 A report by Field Service USA, WBR Insights, and Salesforce called “Improving Customer Outcomes Through Asset-Centricity in Field Service” states that 89 percent of survey respondents, distributors, and discrete manufacturers state that they are working toward an outcome-based service approach as a strategic goal.

 Data from connected assets and visibility on those assets from within Salesforce are indispensable in such a strategy.
 Increasing service revenues and outcome-based services are high on the agenda of many discrete manufacturers.

-Along the path towards outcome-based service models, there are also other more mundane use cases to increase service and after-sales revenues:
+Along the path towards outcome-based service models, there are also other more mundane Applications to increase service and after-sales revenues:

 - Track the consumption of consumables and use Salesforce for automated order placement and replenishment.